777arc/textbook/content/rds.rst

  bits = (bits[1:] - bits[0:-1]) % 2
  bits = bits.astype(np.uint8) # for decoder

-The BPSK signal used differential coding when it was created, which means that each 1 and 0 of the original data was transformed such that a change from 1 to 0 or 0 to 1 got mapped as a 1, and no change got mapped to a 0.
+The BPSK signal used differential coding when it was created, which means that each 1 and 0 of the original data was transformed such that a change from 1 to 0 or 0 to 1 got mapped to a 1, and no change got mapped to a 0.
 The nice benefit of using differential coding is so you don't have to worry about 180 degree rotations in receiving the BPSK, because whether we consider a 1 to be greater than zero or less than zero is no longer an impact, what matters is changing between 1 and 0.
 This concept might be easier to understand by looking at example data, below shows the first 10 symbols before and after the differential decoding:

 .. code-block:: python

  [1 1 1 1 0 1 0 0 1 1] # before differential decoding
- [0 0 0 1 1 1 0 1 0 1] # after differential decoding
+ [- 0 0 0 1 1 1 0 1 0] # after differential decoding

 ********************************
 RDS Decoding
 ********************************

-The next massive block of code is what we will use to decode the 1's and 0's into groups of bytes.
+We finally have our bits of information, and we are ready to decode what they mean!
+The massive block of code provided below is what we will use to decode the 1's and 0's into groups of bytes.
 This part would make a lot more sense if we first created the transmitter portion of RDS, but for now just know that in RDS, bytes are grouped into groups of 12 bytes, where the first 8 represent the data and the last 4 act as a sync word (called "offset words").
 The last 4 bytes are not needed by the next step (the parser) so we don't include them in the output.
 This block of code takes in the 1's and 0's created above (in the form of a 1D array of uint8's) and outputs a list of lists of bytes (a list of 8 bytes where those 8 bytes are in a list).
 This makes it convenient for the next step, which will iterate through the list of 8 bytes, one group of 8 at a time.

-Most of the actual code revolves around syncing (at the byte level, not symbol) and error checking.
+Most of the actual decoding code below revolves around syncing (at the byte level, not symbol) and error checking.
 It works in blocks of 104 bits, each block is either received correctly or in error (using CRC to check), and every 50 blocks it checks whether more than 35 of them were received with error, in which case it resets everything and attempts to sync again.
+The CRC is performed using a 10-bit check, with polynomial :math:`x^{10}+x^8+x^7+x^5+x^4+x^3+1`; this occurs when :code:`reg` is xor'ed with 0x5B9 which is the binary equivalent of that polynomial.
+In Python, the bitwise operators for [and, or, not, xor] are :code:`& | ~ ^` respectively, exactly the same as C++.
+A left bit shift is :code:`x << y` (same as multiplying x by 2**y), and a right bit shift is :code:`x >> y` (same as dividing x by 2**y), also like in C++.

-Note, you **do not** need to go through all of this code, or any of it, especially if you are focusing on learning the physical (PHY) layer side of DSP and SDR.
+Note, you **do not** need to go through all of this code, or any of it, especially if you are focusing on learning the physical (PHY) layer side of DSP and SDR, as this does *not* represent signal processing.
 This code is simply an implementation of a RDS decoder, and essentially none of it can be reused for other protocols, because it's so specific to the way RDS works.
 If you are already somewhat exhausted by this chapter, feel free to just skip this enormous block of code that has one fairly simple job but does it in a complex manner.

 .. code-block:: python